jenna-jordan/git-novice-speedrun/episodes/3_git-intro.md

 ## Setting up Git

 When we use Git on a new computer for the first time, we need to configure a few things.
-The basic elements of a configuration for Git are:
+Some basic configurations to set for Git are:

-- your name and email address,
+- your name
-- what your preferred text editor is,
+- your email address,
-- the name of your default branch (branches are an important component of Git that we will cover later).
+- your preferred text editor

 To start we will check in on our current Git configuration.
 Open your shell terminal window and type: